xieyuheng/inner/notes/00045-distinguish-closed-datatype-from-open-datatype.md

 Because we will write a lot of functions to process `Nat`, subclassing will require us to edit the class definition very often.

-# Exp v.s.
-Stmt as typical examples
+# Exp vs. Stmt as typical examples

 Similar for `Exp`, when it is defined, it is almost closed, we might add new sum types to it, but not very often.